ePages-de/epages-docs/_posts/2017/2017-08-17-tracing-the-suspect-a-microservices-murder-mystery.md

 </configuration>
 {% endhighlight %}

-The JSON property `app` is rendered by the `<context/>` JSON provider, which gets its value from the `<springProperty/>` element used to access the `spring.application.name` configuration value available for every Spring Boot app.
+The JSON property `app` is rendered by the `<context/>` JSON provider, which gets its value from the `<springProperty/>` element used to access the `spring.application.name` configuration value that is available for every Spring Boot app.
 The `correlation-id` is fetched from the Mapped Diagnostic Context (as introduced in the previous blog post) using the special [conversion word](https://logback.qos.ch/manual/layouts.html#mdc) `%mdc{}`.

-A typical stream of log events produced by processing a single request spanning the microservices named *ping*, *pong* and *ack* behind our *api-gateway* in our (artificial) system looks like this:
+A typical stream of log events produced by processing a single request spanning the microservices named *ping*, *pong*, and *ack* behind our *api-gateway* in our (artificial) system looks like this:

 {% highlight json %}
 {